yizheng1709/InterviewPrep/Frontend/JavaScriptQuestions.md

 Hoisting is a JavaScript behavior where variable and function declarations are moved to the top of their containing scope during the compilation phase, before the code is executed.
 This means that you can use variables and invoke functions before they are actually declared in the code.
 However, only the declarations are hoisted, not the initializations or assignments.
 It's important to note that hoisting applies to both variables declared with `var` and functions declared with the `function` keyword.

-## What's the difference between an "attribute" and a "property"?
+## What is the difference between an "attribute" and a "property"?

 Attribute: An attribute is a value specified in HTML markup and defines initial or additional information about an HTML element.
 It is defined in the HTML source code and accessed using methods like `getAttribute()`.